 You must have a valid Australian visa to travel to and enter Australia.
 It is your responsibility to apply for the visa, which most suits your personal circumstances.

-The following pages provide supplementary information and document checklists for the most commonly lodged visas in Cambodia.
+The following pages provide supplementary information for the most commonly lodged visas in Cambodia.

 Apply for a Visa

 You can now apply for most visas online through ImmiAccount.
 This is the preferred and most efficient way to apply.

 Providing documents online